-Command Purpose Step 1 configure terminal Enter global configuration mode.
+Command Purpose Step 1 p1 configure terminal Enter global configuration mode.
 Step 2 vtp pruning Enable pruning in the VTP administrative domain.
 By default, pruning is disabled.
 You need to enable pruning on only one switch in VTP server mode.
 Step 3 end Return to privileged EXEC mode.
-Step 4 show vtp status Verify your entries in the VTP Pruning Mode field of the display.
+Step 4 show vtp status now vtp statusVerify your entries in the VTP Pruning Mode field of the display.